-If you have questions about forming realistic expectations for mediation, Mediation Advantage Services can assist you.
-Experienced in divorce mediation, Polly A. Tatum can provide the information and guidance needed to help ensure your success in mediation.
+If you have questions about how to divorce in peace, Mediation Advantage Services can help you.
+Law Office of Polly Tatum is experienced in divorce mediation and can help you and your spouse divorce in an amicable and non-adversarial way.
 Based in historic Worcester with a satellite office in Northboro, MA, our firm serves all cities and towns throughout Massachusetts and Worcester County including, Auburn, Paxton, Leicester, Sutton, Grafton, Shrewsbury, Westboro, Northboro, Southboro, Holden, Sterling, Princeton, Worcester, Charlton, Millbury, Dudley, Spencer, Brookfield, Sudbury, Natick, Framingham, Hopkinton, Milford, Blackstone, Leominster, Fitchburg, Acton, Jefferson, Barre, Oakham, Cambridge, Newton, Marlboro, Lancaster, Bolton, and Hudson.
-Call our office at (508) 795-1557, fill out our online form, or email us at [email protected] today to schedule your Complimentary Mediation Success Planning Session.
+Call our office at (508) 576-5886, fill out our online form, or email us at [email protected] today to schedule your Complimentary Mediation Success Planning Session.
 You can also sign up for our eNewsletter or download our free e-book for more information regarding divorce in Massachusetts.